 What is a Heat Pump Technology?

 A heat pump replaces traditional oil and gas systems.
-The heat pump generates the heat that will heat your radiators or under floor.
+The heat pump generates the energy that will heat your radiators or under floor heating.
 Heat pumps run on electricity.
 However, they are very cost effective to run.
 On average for every kilowatt of energy you pay for you get 3 from the heat pump.

 Our heat pumps meet 100% of all the heating and hot water needs of the houses.

 There are 2 main types of heat pumps.
 Air-to-water and Ground Source Heat pumps.

-This heat pump works by taking the heat from the air, (it works at -20 degrees) and feeding it through a compressor and this compressed gas is what is used to heat your home and hot water.
+This heat pump works by taking the heat from the air, (it works at -20ºC degrees) and feeding it through a compressor and this compressed gas is what is used to heat your home and hot water.

 This works similar to an air-to-water except it takes its heat from the soil rather than the air.